Skip to main content

 Allison Davis

-Allison Davis graduated with an A.B. degree in Classics and Archaeology from the College of Charleston in 2019.
-She received master’s degrees in Classical Studies from Tulane University in 2021 and Classics from UNC-Chapel Hill in 2023.
-Her thesis, titled “Reconsidering Continuity at Nichoria from the Late Bronze Age to the Early Iron Age,” explored archaeological material from the region of Messenia in Greece, where she has excavated since 2017.
-Her research interests lie in prehistoric Aegean archaeology with specific interests in the formation and structure of Late Bronze Age socio-political networks, interconnectivity across the Mediterranean, digital humanities, and geospatial modeling.
+Allison Davis is a fourth-year Ph.D. student of Classical Archaeology with an emphasis on the prehistoric Aegean.
+She graduated with an A.B. degree in Classics and Archaeology from the College of Charleston in 2019 and received M.A. degrees in Classical Studies from Tulane University in 2021 and Classics from UNC-Chapel Hill in 2023.
+Her thesis, titled “Reconsidering Continuity at Nichoria from the Late Bronze Age to the Early Iron Age,” explored material culture from the region of Messenia in Greece, where she has excavated since 2017.
+Her dissertation will examine moments of transition in prehistoric Aegean societies, focusing on communities at the end of the Late Bronze Age.
+Her broader interests include Minoan and Mycenaean socio-political networks, interconnectivity across the Mediterranean, digital humanities, and geospatial modeling.

 Curriculum Vitae